Axway-API-Management-Plus/apigateway-openlogging-elk/apm/README.md

 With [Elastic-APM](https://www.elastic.co/observability/application-performance-monitoring), you can monitor the APIBuilder4Elastic better than just using logs directly from the API Builder.
-Of course, you can also add more API-Builder or other containers.
+Of course, you can also add other API-Builder services or other applications.

 Once APM is [set up](#setup), you can use Kibana --> Observability --> APM to access a series of application performance dashboards.
 You will find details about throughput, resource consumption, etc. Here are some sample screenshots.